Home > 8 Series > DIY Procedures > Bluetooth Integration

 • Utilize factory mic location for OEM look,

-• Answer/end call/redial with multifunction wheel (or commander/voice with standard wheels),
+• Answer/end call/redial with commander/voice (or from multifunction wheel buttons),

 • Pair up to three (3) phones.